Vaganova Academy of Russian Ballet: History

 The school was established as the Imperial Theatrical School by decree of the Empress Anna on 4 May 1738 with the French Ballet Master Jean-Baptiste Lande as its director.
 The first classes occupied empty rooms in the Winter Palace in St. Petersburg and the first students were twelve boys and twelve girls.

 Nearly all the early teachers at the school were from Western Europe, including Franz Hilferding and Giovanni Canzianni.
 The first Russian teacher to join the school was Ivan Valberg.
 After the spread of ballet in Europe, the development of the school was influenced by a number of other teachers and methods, including Christian Johannson, a student of August Bournonville, and the Italian methods of Enrico Cecchetti, Pierina Legnani and Carlotta Brianza.
 Other renowned 19th-century dancers and ballet masters who taught at and were influential in the development in the school include Charles Didelot, Jules Perrot, Arthur Saint-Léon, Lev Ivanov, Marius Petipa and Mikhail Fokine.

 Since 1836, the school has been situated at 2 Rossi Street in St. Petersburg (known as Leningrad after 1924 until the collapse of the Soviet Union).
 The Imperial Ballet School was dissolved by the new Soviet government, but later re-established on the same site as the Leningrad State Choreographic School.
 The Imperial Russian Ballet was also dissolved and re-established as the Soviet Ballet.
-The company was later renamed the Kirov Ballet following the assassination of Sergey Kirov in 1938.
-Despite later being given the current name Mariinsky Ballet, the company is still commonly known as the Kirov Ballet.
+The company was later renamed the Kirov Ballet following the assassination of Sergey Kirov in 1934.
+Despite in 1992 being given the current name Mariinsky Ballet, the company is still commonly known as the Kirov Ballet.